- 3825 Views

 - by Stephen Gustitis

 Why should a potential client know how the persuasive case is built?
 Isn’t that the criminal defense lawyer’s job?
 Fortunately, an informed client can benefit greatly from such knowledge.
-It means they can be actively involved in the development of their own defense.
+It means they can be actively involved in the development of their own defense, which includes gathering facts.
 Involved clients are often happy clients.
 Furthermore, when shopping for the right defense lawyer the informed client has objective criteria from which to chose a defense lawyer.
 If they interview a lawyer unfamiliar with building the persuasive case, the client should be looking elsewhere for legal counsel.

 The first post in this series on building the persuasive case focused on credibility.
-The next areas to explore are fact gathering, developing legal theories, and brainstorming for ideas.
+The next areas to explore are gathering facts, developing legal theories, and brainstorming for ideas.
 Today we’ll talk about gathering facts.

 Factual material should be gathered from every possible source within the economic limits of the case.
 The client is a major source of information.
 Beyond the client, an independent investigation should be conducted by the Bryan-College Station defense lawyer.
 That means interviewing key witnesses and sometimes using a hired investigator as part of the defense team.
 A criminal attorney should always discuss the utility of hiring an investigator during the initial client interview to help the client prepare for possible expenses that might be incurred.